Washington Benefits Benchmarks

 Medical benefits typically represent the largest share of employer benefit spending and are a key factor in employee recruitment and retention.

-Our database includes 826 employers in Washington offering 2,479 verified benefit plans.
-PPO plans are the most common (46% of employers), followed by HDHP (36%).
-Fully-Insured funding is the predominant model, used by 60% of state employers.
-Most employers offer three or more plan options to employees (55%).
+Our database includes 849 employers in Washington offering 2,495 verified benefit plans.
+PPO plans are the most common (46% of employers), followed by HDHP (37%).
+Funding approaches are mixed, with fully-insured (60%) and self-insured (30%) both common.
+Most employers offer three or more plan options to employees (54%).

 Medical plan benchmarks include deductibles, copays, coinsurance, out-of-pocket maximums, and employer contribution rates.